What We Do

 Second-Sunday Sunday School

 Children ages 3-12 are invited to gather in Friendship Hall during the sermon every second Sunday of the month for learning and crafts.
-For more information, talk to Tracy Howard.
+For more information, talk to Tracy Howard or Andreia Leon.

 Youth Ministry